RhinoInTheChinaShop/CustomHeightLimit/readme.md

 Later we will add some way of letting us know what would be most useful to you.

 - Allowing specific blocks above the height limit
+- Creating a command to view your current limits (`/myheightlimit`)